danyk20/MQTT_Benchmark/README.md

       TODO: ADD DETAILS ABOUT DOCKERFILE

-  To get this broker up and running you must first build the docker image:
+  To get this broker up and running, you must first build the docker image:

   ```shell
   sudo docker build -t rabbitmq-broker ./rabbitmq